Carbonthinker/ANKImporter/README.md

 1. Make sure Anki is running
 2. Verify that Anki Connect is installed and enabled
 3. Check that Anki Connect is running on port 8765

+If you get "deck was not found" errors:
+1. Make sure the deck name exists in Anki
+2. The deck will be created automatically if it doesn't exist

 ## License